What are the other Names for this Condition? (Also known as/Synonyms)

 How can Calcifying Aponeurotic Fibroma be Prevented?

-Calcifying Aponeurotic Fibroma benign tumor condition may not be preventable, as the risk factors are unknown.
+Calcifying Aponeurotic Fibroma benign tumor condition may not be preventable, as the cause and risk factors are presently unknown.

 What is the Prognosis of Calcifying Aponeurotic Fibroma?
 (Outcomes/Resolutions)

-The prognosis of Calcifying Aponeurotic Fibroma is generally good.
+The prognosis of Calcifying Aponeurotic Fibroma is generally good with adequate treatment.

 Additional and Relevant Useful Information for Calcifying Aponeurotic Fibroma: